prashantamage/PythonDBConnection/README.md

         Here User Role is 'SYS DBA' or 'Normal User'.
         At end connection will be terminated/closed to avoid multiple session opened issue.

+For any support contact @github/support prashantamage. @octocat :+1

 Thank You.